Plaristote/twilidoc/README.md

       <h5>Homepage</h5>
       You're project's homepage.

 The includes directories are searched recursively.
-You can also pair your headers with yml files to describe them:
+You can also pair your headers with yml files to add further informations:

     SomeClass:
       methods: